 Any capillary BLL test result 3.5 μg/dL should be confirmed with a venous sample.
 The higher the BLL on the capillary test, the more urgent the need for venous confirmatory testing.
 Exception to confirmatory testing schedule: If recent known exposure (e.g., foreign body ingestion, recent remodeling), confirm as soon as possible for all blood lead levels.

 Table 4 is to be used as guidance.
 Case managers and clinicians should consider individual patient characteristics and caregiver capabilities and adjust the frequency of follow-up tests accordingly.
-See CDC’s for more recommendations.
+See CDC’s Guidelines for the Identification and Management of Lead Exposure in Pregnant and Lactating Women for more recommendations.

 Table 4: Follow-up Schedule for Elevated Blood Lead Results in Pregnant and Lactating People